Sanglorian/orcus/Orcus Advanced Options - current.md

 **Skill Bonuses:** +2 Acrobatics, +2 Streetsmarts.
 **Low-Light Vision:** You can see in dim light as if it were bright light.

 **Natural Weapon – Claws:** You are proficient with a martial weapon, your claws.
-Each claw is a martial side weapon in the light blades category.
+Each claw is a martial side weapon in the light blades category (proficiency +3, 1d6 damage), although it cannot be thrown.
 **Balance Guidance:** Allies within 10 receive a +1 ancestry bonus to Acrobatics.
 **Nimbleness:** +2 ancestry bonus to AC against opportunity attacks.
 **Farstrider:** You have the *farstrider* power.